Southern Vales Practical Shooting League Inc.

 IPSC "Classic" paper target used in Australia

-Below are some of the firearms used in IPSC Competition.
+Below are an example of the firearms used in IPSC Competition.

 (Click on a gun for a larger view)

-IPSC Open Division " Racegun" IPSC " Standard Division" Handgun
+IPSC Open Division " Racegun" IPSC Standard Division Handgun Typical Production Division Firearms

 This Web Page Created with PageBreeze Free Website Builder